lisandro-iraguen/bank-the-unbanked/README.md

 you can se it [Demo](https://blue-field-0d777b910.4.azurestaticapps.net/home "Demo Url")

-This is an Argentine Test against the Argentinean Peso :shit: it can be extended to other countries, but for now, it is working with Argentinean Peso :shit:
+This is an Argentine Test against the Argentinean Peso :shit:

 # Technology Stack